Legal Liability and the Martial Artist

 Editor's Note: This article is intended to be an introduction to issues which

-answers to your questions, or for design of injury waivers and releases, you should consult the services of an attorney in your locale.
+your questions, or for design of injury waivers and releases, you should consult the services of an attorney in your locale.

 You've been struggling for several years, but at

-long last, thanks to considerable sacrifice, sweat and hard work, you're finally making a living doing what you love the most -- teaching martial arts.
-The day starts like any other -- the students line up, and class
+long last, thanks to considerable sacrifice, sweat and hard work, you're finally making a living doing what you love the most, teaching martial arts.
+The day starts like any other, the students line up, and class

 begins.
 After warmups, you elect to work with the advanced students.
 You take several advanced students to the far end of the floor, leaving the remainder under the charge of one of your brown belts.
 You instruct the

-model, in her 20's, and had joined the class "for the exercise."
+is a model, in her 20's, and had joined the class "for the exercise."
 Sizing the situation as you hurry closer, you see that the right pant leg of her Gi is rolled up, exposing an already deformed and swelling

 right knee.
 An ambulance is summoned.